missmatsuko/matsuko.ca/src/data/blog/hearing-centric-design-in-video-chat-apps.md

 <!--
 TODO:
-- change date
+- change date?
-- proofread/edit/grammars
+- proofread/edit/grammars?
 -->

 **Note: If you are not familiar with Deaf and hard of hearing (DHH) culture, I recommend reading [Deaf 101 by the Hearing, Speech & Deaf Center (HSDC)](https://www.hsdc.org/services/deaf-101/) first.**